Agent authentication¶

 DATAROBOT_ENDPOINT=https://app.datarobot.com

-The ToolClient class is available in the datarobot-genai package and provides a programmatic way to authenticate with DataRobot services.
-You can pass API credentials directly when initializing ToolClient or MyAgent classes.
+You can pass API credentials directly when initializing the MyAgent class.
 This is useful when you need to override environment variables or use different credentials for specific instances.
-The ToolClient class will still fall back to environment variables if parameters are not provided.
+The MyAgent class will still fall back to environment variables if parameters are not provided.

 api_key="your_api_key",